 Document Their Choices

-Once you agree to be someone’s health care agent, they’ll need to put it in writing.
+Once you agree to be someone’s health care agent, your loved one will need to put it in writing.
 They can do this by completing a Health Care Proxy form.
 Forms are available from their healthcare provider at Memorial Sloan Kettering (MSK), a Patient Representative, or on the websites listed at the end of this resource.

 In New York, a Health Care Proxy form becomes valid once it’s signed and dated in front of 2 witnesses.
 Anyone who is 18 years of age or older can be a witness, but a health care agent cannot be a witness.
 Witnesses will also need to sign the form.
 You do not need a lawyer or a notary to complete this form.